 What type of education and experience does the midwife at The Midwives & Associates have?

-Midwives at The Midwives & Associates are nurses who have completed graduate-level midwifery education. deliver comprehensive midwifery care, including prenatal, birth, and postpartum care, homoeopathic gynecologic examinations, and family planning services.
+The Midwife at The Midwives & Associates has completed graduate-level midwifery education, and delivers comprehensive midwifery care, including prenatal, birth, and postpartum care, homoeopathic gynecologic examinations, and family planning services.
 Collectively, the midwives have attended thousands of births.

 Why should I seek care from a Midwife?

 The Midwives & Associates offer safe, satisfying health care with a personalized touch.
 Midwives generally spend more time with clients during visits, and put more emphasis on counseling and education, establishing trust, and providing emotional support and empowerment to women.
 The Midwives & Associates routinely offer extended time for your prenatal and gynecological visits.
 Women who are under the care of a Midwife are less likely to have a cesarean section or an episiotomy and are more likely to experience a vaginal birth after a previous c-section.
 According to Public Citizen’s Health Research Group, Midwives have a cesarean section rate of 11.6 percent and a vaginal birth after a previous cesarean section rate of 68.9 percent.
 During the same period, the national rates were 23.3 and 24.9 percent respectively (1,2).
 A new study from the National Center for Health Statistics and Centers for Disease Control and Prevention shows lower morbidity and mortality rates for infants delivered by certified midwives.
 Click here for more information.
 More and more women are seeking midwifery care.
 The number of births attended by midwives in the U.S. has increased rapidly in recent years from 0.9% in 1975 to 4.4% in 1991 to 5.5% in 1994 to 8.5% in 1997 (2).